purpleKarrot Gedankenexperimente

 4. invoke the generated script with ctest -S.

-What all this enables is a cleanup refactoring that may reduce the CTest codebase by about 50%.
+All of this enables a cleanup refactoring that may reduce the CTest codebase by about 50%.
 How so?

 The second cleanup step will involve merging all the handler implementations directly into their command implementations.
-It will be no longer necessary to map “CMake variables” into “CTest configurations”.
-Instead, the CMake variables are used directly, which reduces the dependency to the cmCTest instance.
+It will no longer be necessary to map "CMake variables" into "CTest configurations".
+Instead, the CMake variables are used directly, which reduces the dependency on the cmCTest instance.

 Once a cmCTest*Command is stateless and independent of cmCTest, its implementation can be turned into a free function, like all the CMake commands already are.
 Once that is done, the classes cmCommand and cmLegacyCommandWrapper can finally be removed.

-This cleanup greatly improves maintainability and extensibility of CTest commands.
-One feature that is currently missing is the support of a CONFIGURATION option in the ctest_test command.
-At the moment, you can use ctest_configure to configure a project for a multi-config generator like Xcode followed by multiple ctest_build commands that each build one configuration.
+This cleanup will greatly improve the maintainability and extensibility of CTest commands.
+One feature that is currently missing is support for a CONFIGURATION option in the ctest_test command.
+At the moment, you can use ctest_configure to configure a project for a multi-config generator like Xcode, followed by multiple ctest_build commands that each build one configuration.
 But you cannot use multiple ctest_test commands, as that command has no CONFIGURATION option.

-Adding support for this option before the cleanup will involve changes to multiple files.
-After the cleanup it will be possible with only changing one file.
+Adding support for this option before the cleanup would involve changes to multiple files.
+After the cleanup, it will be possible by changing only one file.